dahead/todo/README.md

 ### Features

-todo items can be displayed as a table.
+todo items can be displayed as a table, or as a tree. todo can also show a calendar like control.

-Each todo item has
+Each todo item has the following features:

 * due date
 * reminder